-- We are an Inclusive Provider and will consider placements for any student aged 11 to 18 years who have satisfied entry requirements for the school.
-See Admissions Policy. - We follow the guidance as laid out in the Equalities Act 2010. - All students are welcome to the setting regardless of any special educational needs (having satisfied entry requirements for the school). - We will discuss with parent(s)/carer(s) the needs of their child and will strive to meet their needs working in partnership with any other parties/agencies. - Parents and carers who believe that their child may be entitled to access arrangements for the 11+ examination should contact the school's admissions officer. - Having established the student's needs, we will endeavour to access training and/or resources to make every reasonable effort to enable the student to access our provision. - We will assist with any documentation that will need to be completed before the student attends.
+- We are an Inclusive Provider and will consider placements for any student aged 11 to 18 years (who have satisfied entry requirements for the school). - We follow the guidance as laid out in the Equalities Act 2010. - All students are welcome to the setting regardless of any special educational needs (having satisfied entry requirements for the school). - We will discuss with parent(s)/carer(s) the needs of their child and will strive to meet their needs working in partnership with any other parties/agencies. - Having established the student's needs, we will endeavour to access training and/or resources to make every reasonable effort to enable the student to access our provision. - We will assist with any documentation that will need to be completed before the student attends.